gaia-platform/GaiaPlatform/scratch/dax/active_samples.md

 To address the goals above, I propose adding an `active` keyword to create table.
 It must include at least one of the following attributes: `on_insert`, `on_update`, or `on_delete`.
 The `active` keyword on a column still remains.
 It is possible to mark a column as active without requiring `active(on_update)` on the enclosing table.

 ### Rule Defintions
-1. Require a prolog for each rule that specifies why the rule will be fired.
-The prolog allows the following annotations:
+1. Require a prologue for each rule that specifies why the rule will be fired.
+The prologue allows the following annotations:
     * Active *Table* annotations:  table_name.on_insert, table_name.on_update, table_name.on_delete.
     * Active *Field* are listed as part of the `on_update` attribute.
 That is. table_name.on_update(active_column1, active_column2, ...)
     * Event reasons can be combined.
 I.e. table1.on_insert, table2.on_update.
 Semantically, a rule marked with more than one event source will fire if ANY of the events are caused.